Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: February 1st

-The National Society of High School Scholars (NSHSS) Foundation administers the Hollister Co.
-Anti-Bullying Scholarship to present $2,500 to outstanding high school seniors who have led efforts in their school communities to end bullying or persevered while being bullied.
-Qualified applicants must be enrolling full-time at an accredited college, acquire a minimum 3.0 GPA, and show commitment to community service.
-Other scholarships for seniors include the STEM Scholarship and Greg Goff Leadership Award.
+The National Society of High School Scholars Foundation administers the Hollister Co.
+Anti-Bullying Scholarship.
+It awards $2,500 to an outstanding high school senior who has led efforts in their communities to end bullying or persevered while being bullied.
+This would count as one of the relatively small scholarships for high school seniors.
+Qualified applicants must:

 Contact